k4kpk/k4kpk.github.io/sota-guides/Cowee Bald (W4C_WM-039).md

     * R fork on Cowee Creek Rd and go 1.2
     * L on Leatherman Gap Rd, bearing L at 2.0 to stay on Leatherman and go another 0.9
     * S on USFS-70 (dirt) and go 2.6
+        *  Forest Service calls it "Cowee Bald Road", Google calls it "National Forest Rd" and "Government Rd")
     * Keep L at fork on USFS-70 and go 2.7
+    * Pass through Leatherman Gap
     * R fork on USFS-70 and go 0.5
+        * Left fork is "Conleys Creek Rd" on Google and "Connelly Creek Road (NFSR 86)" to the Forest Service.
+Pat (KI4SVM) has used this road to reach the area from US-74.
+It is paved at US-74.
+I don't know where it turns to dirt.
     * Keep L on Government Rd (straight, really) and go 0.8.
 Road gets moderately rough, but not scary in my Corolla.
     * Park at wide spot in road when you see the locked gate.
 * **Food**